Cohousing creates a feeling of “village.”

 - Occupations include engineers, computer specialists, therapists, yoga instructors, retired teachers, newspaper editor, stay-at-home dad, blood bank technician, elementary school teachers, speaker/trainer/coach, medical doctor, finish carpenter, college and grad students, office manager, retired symphony musician, small business owners and nurses

 - Residents have chosen to live a more environmentally sustainable lifestyle.
 Examples: We consume less energy with energy-efficient dwellings, have composting and recycling available on-site, share rides and large equipment such as lawnmowers and a play structure, and use only fragrance-free laundry products.

-- Many of us drive gas hybrid cars
+- Many of us drive hybrid & electric cars.

 Homes and Surroundings